Cambarus aculabrum: Distribution and habitat

 The crayfish has been found living in three limestone solutional caves in the karst landscape of northern Arkansas; Bear Hollow Cave, Logan Cave and Old Pendergrass Cave in Benton County.
 Additionally, one specimen was found in a pool in Brush Creek in Washington County, having been flushed from the hyporheic zone by flooding.
 It is not considered an Arkansas endemic species because 58% of one of the Bear Hollow cave recharge zones lies within the neighboring state of Missouri, although it has not yet been found in that state.

 It can be found in all pool and stream habitats within the caves, but is commonly found along the edge of the water.
 Cave entrances are avoided due to the risk of predation by surface species.
 Clean, clear and well oxygenated water is required.
-Water temperatures in the cave generally remain stable at around 57 degrees F. Because of the rapid recharge rates of the cave systems, stream velocity and volume can increase dramatically.
+Water temperatures in the cave generally remain stable at around 57 °F. Because of the rapid recharge rates of the cave systems, stream velocity and volume can increase dramatically.
 During these floods events crayfish can be washed out of the cave systems, exposing them to predation.
 Several individuals have been found in surface waters downstream of the caves.
 Because the species is adapted to subterranean environments, it is assumed that it cannot survive outside of the caves.

 Additional populations of stygobitic crayfish have been identified near the four known locations.
 Stygobitic crayfish have been observed in Rootville Cave and in a cistern on Spanker Creek in Benton County.
 They were identified as belonging to the genus Cambarus, but a species determination was not made.
 The crayfish in the Spanker Creek cistern were killed by the landowner in order to avoid regulation under the Endangered Species Act of 1973 before they could be identified.